oracle/bpftune/docs/bpftune-tcp-buffer.rst

         So for slow apps, a negative value might make sense.

+        In combination with changes to net.ipv4.tcp_rmem, we ensure that net.ipv4.tcp_moderate_rcvbuf is set to auto-tune receive buffer sizes when changes to rcvbuf size are made.

         net.ipv4.tcp_mem represents the min, pressure, max values for overall TCP memory use in pages.